 The Supreme Court upheld the judgment of the Court of Appeal in this matter.
 It rejected the methods proposed by the employer.
 They held that a method is already set out in the ERA for the calculation of a week’s pay.
-Using other methods, such as the ‘percentage method’ above, were not in line with parliamentary policy.
+Using other methods, such as the ‘percentage method’ above, was not in line with parliamentary policy.

 This was based on the absence in the WTD of a method to calculate pro-rata leave for those still employed but not required to work every week of the year.
 As the Supreme Court pointed out, parliament included a method to calculate pro-rata leave when employees begin or end their employment during an annual leave year.
 The omission of a means to do this for those who work on part-year ongoing agreements was clearly therefore deliberate.